 A fully analytical transmission-SEM, alternatively considered a low-voltage STEM, would not only fuel more thorough characterization of nanoscale structures, enabling more precise process control and material reliability, but it would make available many powerful TEM-like capabilities to a large population of SEM users worldwide, in a diverse range of applications.

-Present activities include assessments of spatial resolution, in both the lateral and through-thickness directions.
+Present activities include novel electron detector development and assessments of spatial resolution, in both the lateral and through-thickness directions.